neelsmith/SimpleLexica.jl/docs/src/lexicon.md

 ## Searching

-By default, the `SimpleLexica` package searches the lemma and article body for entries matching a given string.
+By default, the `SimpleLexica` package searches both the lemma and the article body for entries matching a given string.

 ```@example lex
 beer = search(greeklex, "ζυθος")
 ```

-You can limit the search to one or the other by setting the `searchtype` parameter to `SimpleLexica.LEMMA` or `SimpleLexica.ARTICLE`.
+You can limit the search to one or the other field by setting the `searchtype` parameter to `SimpleLexica.LEMMA` or `SimpleLexica.ARTICLE`.

 ```@example lex
  search(greeklex, "ζυθος", searchtype=SimpleLexica.LEMMA)